jovantay521/introduction-to-linux/intro-to-linux-workshop-guide.md

 vim moby-dick.txt
 ```

 The text editor informs us that the file is read-only.
-This is because as seen earlier, the group `book-club` only has read permissions.
+This is because as seen earlier, the group `bookclub` only has read permissions.

 ```
--rw-r--r-- 1 alice book-club 1256529 Jan 19  2025 moby-dick.txt
+-rw-r--r-- 1 alice bookclub 1256529 Jan 19  2025 moby-dick.txt
 ```

-Let's give book-club members write permission as well:
+Let's give bookclub members write permission as well:

 ```
 sudo chmod 660 moby-dick.txt